QuTech-Delft/qne-adk/README.md

 ## More documentation
-More documentation about these commands and about the files that are generated can be found in the QNE-ADK user guide on the Quantum Network Explorer [website](https://beta.quantum-network.com/knowledge-base/qne-adk).
+More documentation about these commands and about the files that are generated can be found in the QNE-ADK user guide on the Quantum Network Explorer [knowledge base](https://www.quantum-network.com/knowledge-base/qne-adk).